barebox/barebox/Documentation/user/reboot-mode.rst

 If such reboot mode storage is used, users must take care to use the correct reset provider.
 In barebox, multiple reset providers may co-exist.
-The ``reset`` command allows listing and choosing a specific reboot mode.
+The ``reset`` command allows listing and choosing a specific reset handler.

 For communication with the SoC's BootROM, a warm reset can be triggered with ``reset -w`` if a suitable reset handler has been registered.